Adachi and Shimamura: Anime

 An anime television series adaptation was announced on May 6, 2019.
-The series was animated by Tezuka Productions and directed by Satoshi Kuwabara, with Keiichirō Ōchi handling the series composition, and Shizue Kaneko designing the characters.
+The series is animated by Tezuka Productions and directed by Satoshi Kuwabara, with Keiichirō Ōchi handling the series composition, and Shizue Kaneko designing the characters.
 Natsumi Tabuchi, Hanae Nakamura, and Miki Sakurai composed the music.
 The opening theme is "Kimi ni Aeta Hi" (君に会えた日) performed by Akari Kitō and Miku Itō as their respective characters, while the ending theme is "Kimi no Tonari de" (キミのとなりで) performed by Kitō.
-It aired from October 9 to December 25, 2020 on TBS and BS11.
+It aired from October 9 to December 25, 2020, on TBS and BS11.
 The series ran for 12 episodes.

 Funimation acquired the series and streamed it on its website in North America and the British Isles, and on AnimeLab in Australia and New Zealand.
 On February 17, 2021, Funimation announced the series would be receiving an English dub, with the first episode premiering the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.